 You can donate an existing life insurance policy to Palliative Manitoba or purchase a new policy through your insurance agent or through Charity Life Direct.
 Palliative Manitoba must be the owner and beneficiary in order for you to receive tax creditable premiums.
 Please consult with an insurance broker or your financial advisor to choose an option that works for you.

-GIFTS OF PUBLICLY-TRADED SECURITIES AND MUTUAL FUNDS
+GIFTS OF SHARES AND MUTUAL FUNDS

 Donating appreciated stocks or mutual funds is the most tax-effective way to make an outright gift during your lifetime or as part of a legacy gift.